d-bl/GroundForge/docs/help/index.md

 That asked for a thread diagram generated out of a doable pair diagram.

-Dropping stitches in the [interactive] pattern (slow on tablet an phones) and/or using turning stitches can render the variations below.
+Dropping stitches in the [interactive] pattern (slow on tablet an phones) and using turning stitches can render the variations below.
 Note the one (center) or two (top and bottom) grey symbols in the upper diagrams, they represent the dropped stitches.
-[Many](nrs) more are possible.
+[Below](nrs) an educated guess on the numbers of possible variations.

 ![](images/kompakt-31.png)